alexacarlson/DeepDesign2019/README.md

 It includes the following folders and files:

 + 2D_3D_style_dream_neural_renderer:
 This folder contains code that allows you to perform style transfer, deep dreaming, or vertex optimization on mesh objects.
 Note that for style transfer and vertex optimization, a 2D guide image is required.
 More information on how to run the code is provided below.
+NOTE YOU WILL NEED TO USE PAPERSPACE TO RUN THIS CODE (see the tutorial provided below).

 + 2D_class_based_dreaming:
 This folder contains code that allows you to perform the deep dreaming technique from Google, but allows you to specify an output class (such as fountain, arch, etc), meaning that you can hallucinate class features in images instead of arbitrary features learned by higher layer neurons.
 The folder also contains code that allows you to train your own classification neural network on a given dataset, which means you can specificy what image resolution you would like as well as what classes you would like.
+NOTE YOU WILL NEED TO USE PAPERSPACE TO RUN THIS CODE (see the tutorial provided below)

 + 2D_to_2D_neural_style_transfer:
 This folder contains code that allows you to perform the 2D neural style transfer technique (used in Google's deep style editing GUI).
 However, with this code you can specify the input/output resolution.
 Note that the input would be a 2D 'content' image (i.e., the image whose spatial structure you wish to preserve) and a 2D 'style guide' image (i.e., an image whose style you wish to transfer onto the content image).
+NOTE YOU WILL NEED TO USE PAPERSPACE TO RUN THIS CODE.

 + coding_tutorial_prt1:
 This folder contains code that introduces you to basic python concepts (for loop, if statement, etc) as well as basic image processing in python.
 It also includes the powerpoint that will be given in class.

 + paperspace-code-examples:
 This folder provides two other deep learning examples that are designed to run on the paperspace cloud computing service: fast-style-transfer (which is a 'quick' version of the 2D to 2D neural style transfer above) and training/deploying pix2pix, which is a neural network architecure that performs domain transfer, ie, the network learns to transfer images from one dataset into the style of a separate dataset using generative adversarial network (GAN).
 To learn more about each project, tutorials are provided in the specific example project folders.
+NOTE YOU WILL NEED TO USE PAPERSPACE TO RUN THIS CODE (see the tutorial provided below)

 + simple_scrape_googleimages:
 This folder contains code that allows you to generate a classification dataset by scraping google images.
 It requires a textfile of desired classes, which it uses as search words to google images.